 The Cybersecurity Maturity Model Certification is a new standard that will take the place of NIST 800-171 on DoD contracts.
-CMMC is not entirely derived from NIST 800-171; rather, it builds upon it along with many other regulations to create five levels of certification that will better reflect the type of cybersecurity that a contractor will need to attain for a particular contract.
+CMMC 2.0 is broken down into 3 levels of certification ranging from basic to advanced.

 If CMMC is Replacing NIST 800-171, why would I need to Comply with 800-171 now?
 Why not just Start with CMMC?

 CMMC and NIST 800-171, while very similar, are different frameworks.
 The current DFARS clause requires compliance with NIST 800-171, not CMMC.
 They’re different frameworks that require different documentation.
 When you enter your information into the SPRS it is asking for a score of your NIST assessment as well as whether or not you have a NIST System Security Plan.
 Also, it’s good practice to get compliant with NIST first as it is the current requirement but also because as you work your way through NIST, you are also working towards CMMC L2 certification (being that you can map the 110 controls in NIST to CMMC L2).

 NIST 800-171 is the current requirement in contracts containing the DFARS clause 252.204-7012.
 CMMC is positioned to start replacing NIST 800-171 in contracts as soon as an official rule is made.

 CMMC contains 3 levels of certification ranging from “basic cyber hygiene” to “advanced”.
 NIST 800-171 is comparable to CMMC Level 2, as far as the requirements go.
 All 110 controls for NIST 800-171 can be found in CMMC Level 2.
 Essentially, if you are 100 percent implemented on NIST 800-171 then you are a good bit of the way done with CMMC Level 2.